 I was a little reluctant to see the team splinter off here and take on their respective missions.
 You can blame that bad taste in my mouth from what happened on Chuck, but I digress.

 Thankfully, the separating of Pete and Myka from Claudia and Steve served its purpose beautifully.

 As I said last week, I was a little disappointed the series didn’t mine very much from Mika’s departure.
 So I was glad to see her decision to leave and rejoin has definitely weighed her down.
-Can she pick up where things left off?
-How does she go about doing so?
-How does she rebuild her partnership with Pete?
-All those questions were answered.

 Even something as simple as breakfast brought Myka’s insecurities bubbling to the surface.
 Especially because, to Myka, Steve has essentially taken her spot on the team.
 It’s hard to pick up where things left off.